Words of Wisdom from Current Students

 Office of International Education (OIE) Check-in

 Immigration check-in must be completed by the end of the first week of classes or you will lose your legal nonimmigrant status in the US.
 Upon arrival in Pittsburgh, make sure to do the OIE check-in during the graduate orientation.
-Bring your passport, I-94 and other immigration documents with you to for this process.
+Bring your passport with visa, along with your I-20 or DS-2019, I-94 and other immigration documents with you to for this process.

 Social Security Card